alternative ways to explore london

 Another friend came on a 5-day “salsa trip”.
 Armed with a Time Out and travelcard, he went to a different Latin party in a different corner of London every night!
 He gained great insight into the city by following his passion rather than other tourists.

 Choosing a theme truly is a different approach to exploring the city but I bet it’s a lot more rewarding.
-Here are ten ideas to get you going:
+Here are ten alternative ways to explore London:

 Brick lane (image courtesy of Steve Cadman)